Remark Infrastructure

 [Passed] RemarkName | Category:Vectorizer:myPass1 | Function=foo | Remark="vectorized loop", tripCount=128

-Optimization/transformation didn’t apply — ideally with actionable feedback.
+An optimization didn’t apply and produces ideally an actionable feedback.

 [Missed] | Category:Unroll | Function=foo | Reason="tripCount=4 < threshold=256", Suggestion="increase unroll to 128"